A Coruña: Transport

 A Coruña is the destination of one of the radial roads originating in Madrid, (N-VI).
 Currently there is a highway (Autovía A-6) that runs parallel to the old radial road.
 Another major road running through the city is the toll motorway AP-9, which links Ferrol with the Portuguese border crossing the main cities of Galicia.
 AG-55 motorway links the city with the Costa da Morte, although currently only going as far as Carballo.
-The conventional road N-550 (A Coruña-Tui) is the main link to the airport while the new highway is still under construction.
+The conventional road N-550 (A Coruña-Tui) was the main link to the airport while the new highway AC-14 was under construction.

+Air transport

 A Coruña Airport, formerly known as Alvedro Airport, is located in the municipality of Culleredo, approximately 7 km from the city centre.
-It serves mainly Spanish destinations, although there are regular services to London and Lisbon and, in the summer season, to Amsterdam and Paris.
+It serves mainly Spanish destinations, although there is regular service to London and Lisbon and, in the summer season, to Amsterdam and Paris.
 In 2010, 1,101,208 passengers used the airport.
+In 2022, 963,952 passengers used the airport.

+Rail transport

 Railway services depart from San Cristovo Station.
-The city will be connected with Madrid and Vigo by high-speed rail in coming years.
+The city is connected with Madrid and Vigo by high-speed rail since 2021 via the Madrid–Galicia high-speed rail line.
 Regional lines connect the city with Vigo through Santiago de Compostela and Pontevedra, Lugo and Monforte de Lemos.
-Intercity trains depart to Madrid, Barcelona and the Basque Country, passing through many other important northern Spanish cities.
+Intercity ALVIA trains depart to Madrid twice daily.
 There is a freight train station that serves the port.